OpenCAEPlus/OpenCAEPoro_ASC2024/Readme.md

 ## Recommended Environment

-For smooth installation and optimal performance, we recommend using the Intel compiler (e.g., oneAPI-2022.1 version), gcc 7.3.0 and cmake 3.17.
+For smooth installation and optimal performance, we recommend using the Intel C/C++ compilers (e.g., oneAPI-2022.1) and cmake 3.17.

 ## Installation Steps